tparrot/cryptalot/README.md

 ## Supported Algorithms

 - **AES-256-GCM**: Recommended for most use cases due to its authenticated encryption.
-- **AES-256-CBC**: Supported for compatibility with legacy systems.
+- **AES-256-CBC**: Supported for compatibility with legacy systems and large data sets.

 ## Browser Compatibility